yeyeto2788/Things-Organizer/Doc/project_documentation/things_organizer/api/storages.md

-# categories.py
+# storages.py

 ## NAME
-categories - API end point for the things categories.
+storages - API end point for the things categories.

 ## CLASSES

-### `class CategoriesAPI(flask_restful.Resource)`
+### `class StoragesAPI(flask_restful.Resource)`
 Class wrapper for the flask_restful.Resource in order to create the API.

 **NOTE:** By now the only method allow is `GET`, probably more methods will be added.

 **Static methods defined here:**

 ### `get(int_id=None)`
-Find a category for a given ID, if no ID is provided it will return all available categories on table.
+Find a storage for a given ID, if no ID is provided it will return all available storage on table.

 **Args:**